-The slender pony tightened his grip around the automatic in his coat as the oldest soldier approached his cell, shotgun once more held comfortably in both hands.
-Graceful’s piercing silver eyes locked with the stocky male’s own dark red irises and the two studied one another wordlessly, neither one offering so much as a flinch as the tension bubbled quietly between them.
+The pony tightened his grip around the automatic in his coat as the soldier approached his cell, shotgun once more held comfortably in both hands.
+Graceful’s piercing silver eyes locked with the chupadore's own dark red irises and the two studied one another wordlessly, neither one offering so much as a flinch as the tension bubbled quietly between them.

 The alien’s unwavering gaze brought a new sense of alertness to Sarge, his features hardening as he stared down at the silent equine.
-Although the blue-hided male looked even smaller in stature than the wolf they’d met outside, something about this particular creature made the veteran wary.
+Although the horse-like alien looked even smaller in stature than the wolf they’d met outside, something about this particular creature made the sergeant wary.
 There was almost a sense of unspoken kinship – the kind shared between two soldiers that wasn’t quite a distant bond as much as it was a mutual air of caution.

 "Only reason ‘your boys’ still breathin’ is that fancy armor they’re cowerin’ in," Graceful muttered in response.
 "They ain’t worth the lead I slung at ‘em, and they sure as hell don’t belong on a battlefield."

-Sarge narrowed his eyes and squared his shoulders, making Simmons shift uncomfortably – the grey-maned soldier was a hardass, but he rarely saw the sergeant take such a serious stance, especially for such a long time.
+Sarge narrowed his eyes and squared his shoulders, making Simmons shift uncomfortably – Sarge was a hard-ass, but he rarely saw their leader take such a serious stance, especially for such a long time.
 By now he would have normally flung a quip or two, or at the very least spouted some odd colloquialism.
 "Well, I mean, he isn’t entirely wrong," Simmons began to interject, only for Sarge to snort disdainfully.

-"Yeah, but that ain’t nobody’s job to say ‘cept mine!" the grizzled chupadore insisted, turning slightly toward Simmons.
+"Yeah, but that ain’t nobody’s job to say ‘cept mine!" he insisted, turning slightly toward Simmons.
 The motion was just enough for Graceful to contemplate a preemptive strike as he pushed himself to his hooves and started to draw his handgun in one fluid motion.

 "Graceful, you’re okay!"

-The periwinkle equine stopped in mid-draw, blinking a few times as Riffraff stumbled into the room and rushed toward his cell.
-His features relaxed despite his best efforts and he dropped his gun-wielding hand a moment later with a sigh to let the large pistol hang by his side.
-The two wolves were a few steps behind, followed finally by the orange-hued chupadore who sauntered in and almost immediately leaned against the doorway.
+The pony stopped in mid-draw, blinking a few times as Riffraff stumbled into the room and rushed toward his cell.
+Graceful Melody's features relaxed despite his best efforts and he dropped his gun-wielding hand a moment later with a sigh to let the large pistol hang by his side.
+The two wolves were a few steps behind, followed finally by Grif, who sauntered in and almost immediately leaned against the doorway.

 "Hey, it’s my favorite knee-high private eye!"
 Mahihko exclaimed cheerfully with a grin, throwing his arms up.

-"Yeah, you’re welcome for keeping the giant baby alive, by the way," Lone grumbled, earning a scowl from the tall equine.
+"Yeah, you’re welcome for keeping the giant baby alive, by the way," Lone grumbled, earning a scowl from Riffraff.
 "Also, don’t piss him off again, Hiko.
-He’s only like four inches shorter than you, and you’re basically a midget, yourself."
+He’s only like two inches shorter than you, and you’re basically a midget, yourself."

-"That’s what makes it so fantastic," the feminine wolf reasoned before tilting his head.
+"That’s what makes it so fantastic," Mahihko reasoned before tilting his head.
 "Where’s that huge walking sex-pot demon-guy butler of yours?"

 "I am no one’s butler," Amdusias’s voice seethed from the adjacent cell, drawing everyone’s attention away from Graceful for the moment.
 Sarge squinted at first, only noticing a shadowy figure sprawled across the cot at the back of the dimly-lit cell, and he leaned forward slightly as Amdusias opened one eye to appraise him silently.
 Sarge started at the sight of the glowing amber slit…only to stumble back a moment later when the enormous reptile slowly shifted to sit up on the edge of the relatively-tiny mattress.

-"Great stampeding garfrogs, is that a got-damn dragon?!?" the sergeant cried out, nearly dropping his shotgun in shock.
+"Great stampeding garfrogs, is that a got-damn dragon?!?"
+Sarge cried out, nearly dropping his shotgun in shock.
 "You jack-holes didn’t tell me you had a damn mythical beast in my base!"